IGross2022/UDACITY_DS_Project1_Blog/index.md

 And indeed, as expected, the higher the ratings of the accommodations, the higher the number of their bookings.

-This underlines the importance of customer satisfaction and their feedback.
+This emphasizes the critical role of customer satisfaction and the value of their feedback in influencing future bookings and overall success.

 ![Picture3](rating_vs_bookings.png)